| Tuition Refund Procedure

 If the college cancels a class (es) and you elect not to add another one, you will receive a full refund of tuition and fees for that class (es).
 These refunds are processed after the published Last Day to Drop for Tuition Refunds deadline has passed.

-Students utilizing the Nelnet Tuition Payment Plan will receive refunds in the form of a check payable to the student, not the responsible party on the FACTS agreement.
-This includes payments made by credit card or ACH.
-Refunds will be processed within four to six weeks of the last FACTS payment date for the semester.
-Please make sure your mailing address is correct in SIS to ensure receipt.
+Students utilizing the College’s tuition payment plan will receive a refund payable to the student, not the responsible party on the payment plan agreement.
+Refunds will be processed within four to six weeks of the last payment plan payment date for the term.
+Refunds will be issued by the College’s third party vendor as indicated above.

 Financial aid recipients who drop all classes prior to the Last Day to Drop for a Tuition Refund are also subject to a full refund of tuition and fees.
 Any aid used toward the payment of tuition and fees will be removed, as the student is no longer eligible to receive aid funds.
 Students who withdraw from all classes after the Last Day to Drop for a Tuition Refund are subject to a Return of Title IV Funds calculation in accordance with federal regulations.
 This policy is available from the Financial Aid office.

 If you are indebted to the college, it is our policy to deduct this amount from your tuition refund.
 Debts include past due tuition, bad checks, student loans, traffic fines, library fines, or other overdue obligations.
 If a student eligible for a refund has an outstanding debt to another State agency, the Commonwealth Treasurer’s Office may apply the refund to the outstanding debt.

 Refund checks will be made payable to the student, not the person who originally paid, if different from the student.
 The only exception will be if the student presented a letter or contract from his/her employer authorizing them to be billed for tuition.